 We exist as a part of history.
 We may be buffeted by forces beyond our control and our observable contributions may fade away.
 History is what it is and the future is uncertain and foreboding, but we were and we are a part of the whole story.

-The Green Pavilion: This PDF booklet includes preliminary designs and sketches, a statement by the artist and various essays on her work
+The Green Pavilion (a PDF booklet including preliminary designs and sketches, a statement by the artist and various essays on her work): www.artext.it/56-biennale/THE-GREEN-PAVILION.pdf

 Return to Artjouer’s Gallery of Artists